Site update log

 The launch vehicle designated 8K71PS No. M1-2PS lifted off on Nov.
 3, 1957, at 05:30:42 Moscow Time, according to one source (51) and at 07:22 Moscow Time, according to the other.
 (52)

-The command to shut down engines of the rocket's core stage was issued, as soon the main engine run out of oxidizer.
-At that moment, the vehicle was flying 7,945.3 meters per second, with the angle 0.12 degrees toward local horizon.
+The command to shut down engines of the rocket's core stage was issued as soon the main engine run out of oxidizer, or 297 seconds after liftoff.
+At that moment, the vehicle was flying 7,945.3 meters per second, with the angle 0.12 degrees toward a local horizon.
+(A secret note No. SK-3/2468 to the Central Committee listed a final velocity of 7,960 meters per second, or 190 meters per second faster than that of the first satellite.)
 The Sputnik-2 successfully reached 225 by 1,671-kilometer orbit with an inclination 65.3 degrees toward the Equator.
 (227)

 During initial two orbits, Soviet ground controllers used optical and radio equipment to track the second satellite, producing less than accurate results.
 During the third orbit, controllers managed to improve tracking drastically, apparently with the help of the theodolite data from a US ground station in Perth, Australia.
 The information was reportedly intercepted by the Chinese and then transferred to the Soviets.
 (262)